treetop1500/clients-and-profits-greaser/README.md

 ## Configuration
 You'll need to configure the script to run on the correct domain.
 For security purposes, I won't post the domain in this readme, but surely you can figure that out.
 It's the URL you go to when you use C+P.  In Tampermonkey it will be in the Includes/Excludes section of the settings under "Original Matches".
 The value will look like https://XXXXXXX.jobr.mobi/index.php

+## Contributing
+Another annoying message you'd like to squash?
+Want to get one with your inner hacker?
+If you'd like to help make improvements feel free to fork this project and send pull requests!